Place of Employment: Georgia Southwestern State University

 Which Nursing Organizations are you currently a member of: Georgia Nurses Association, American Association of Colleges of Nursing, National Organization of Nurse Practitioner Faculties

-As a nurse, nursing educator, and dean, I believe that it is imperative for our profession to have a voice by serving on boards that directly impact health care and education.
-Much of my work is focused on advocating for nursing and health care and this can be more effectively accomplished by serving in leadership positions.
+As a nurse, nursing educator, and dean, I believe that it is imperative for our profession to have a voice by serving on boards that directly impact healthcare and education.
+Much of my work is focused on advocating for nursing and healthcare, and this can be more effectively accomplished by serving in leadership positions.
 Geographically, I represent small rural underserved communities.
 I can advocate for the many challenges faced by populations living in these areas.
 Board membership provides the mechanism for me to work collectively with other members as we address the complex issues that we face.
 It is becoming a part of the solution.

 I actively participate in board sponsored leadership/education retreats.
-I will be attending the national Governance Institute’s Leadership Conference.
+I will be attending the National Governance Institute’s Leadership Conference.
 I have completed the AACN’s Faculty Leadership Development conference and attend annual meetings of AACN.

 The voice of nursing, especially the need for preparing a more educated workforce in nursing is being heard by other board members (e.g. legislators, administrators, consumers).

 What advice would you give someone going into a board leadership position for the first time?

 What are a few resources you would recommend to someone looking to gain insight into becoming a better leader and eventually obtaining a board position?

 Why do you feel it is important for nurses to serve on boards?
-Already addressed.

-What do you think is the most significant barrier to nurses serving on boards?
-Time and perhaps lack of appreciation that nurses have significant knowledge and expertise that can strengthen board membership.
+Time and, perhaps, lack of appreciation that nurses have significant knowledge and expertise that can strengthen board membership.